antham/cultura/README.md

-Cultura helps you to improve your culture :nerd_face: day after day by showing little fact taken from reddit, wikipedia and so on :book:.
+Cultura helps you to improve your culture :nerd_face: day after day by providing interesting fact taken from various sources such as reddit, wikipedia and so on :book:.

 ![example of cultura in a terminal](https://github.com/antham/cultura/blob/master/pictures/example.png?raw=true)